New from ACTIVE: Check out our latest products here

 They also require a special type of HE laundry detergent that produces less soap suds.
 This has to do with the fact that they use less water to clean your clothes.

-If you use a regular laundry detergent with your high efficiency washer, it will product too much suds – to the point where it can and will damage the machine.
-Your clothes won’t be free of residue either.
+Using a regular detergent will produce too much suds – to the point where it can and will damage the machine.

 Impact of Load Size on Water Usage